 The power of the Spirit is essential for us to accomplish the assignment God has for us.
 God could be leading you to fast so that you can receive His specific instructions for your life.
 He will equip you not just to know Him but to walk in His power to accomplish what He has called you to do.

 Are there areas of your life that need more clarity?
 Are you walking in the power of the Spirit and living in God's purpose for your life?
 Write down those things God is speaking to you.
-As you conclude your fast, pray that God continually reveals His purpose and gives you ever-increasing clarity and strength to walk it out.
+As you conclude these 21 days, pray that God continually reveals His purpose and gives you ever-increasing clarity and strength to walk it out.

 A man can no more take in a supply of grace for the future than he can eat enough today to last him for the next six months, or take sufficient air into his lungs at once to sustain life for a week to come.
 We must draw upon God's boundless stores of grace from day to day, as we need it.